Cuh4/Cuh4/readme.md

 This section will show off **most of my best** projects, check 'em out!
 #
 ### [**No More Oil Spills**](https://github.com/Cuh4/NoMoreOilSpills)
-This is an addon for Stormworks: Build and Rescue that is used by quite a lot of people.
+This is an addon for Stormworks: Build and Rescue that is used by quite a lot of people within the game's community.
 #
 ### [**Aurora Framework**](https://github.com/Cuh4/AuroraFramework)
 This is an OOP-based framework that **greatly** helps with creating addons in Stormworks: Build and Rescue.
-The code is very clean, and the framework is overall helpful and reliable.
+The code is very clean and the framework is overall helpful and reliable.
 All of my newer addons use this framework.
 #
 ### [**All Creatures Hate You**](https://github.com/Cuh4/AllCreaturesHateYou)
 This is yet another addon for Stormworks: Build and Rescue.
 This addon effectively makes all creatures chase you down and kill you.
 The code is pretty clean too.
 #
 ### [**Nextbot Addon**](https://github.com/Cuh4/NextbotAddon)
 This addon is quite scrapped, but I felt that the code was very clean hence why I plopped this here.
 #
 > ⚠ **Note** - Check out more of my projects [here](https://github.com/Cuh4?tab=repositories).
 Note that some of my best projects are private.